IRS Compliance Attorney Dallas

 - Non-partisan voter registration and "get out the vote" drives

-Any evidence of bias concerning an election or lobbying effort may jeopardize a nonprofit's standing with the IRS.
+Any evidence of election or lobbying bias puts a nonprofit’s IRS standing at risk.

 -